How to deploy PKG apps on macOS devices using Intune

 A macOS LOB app can only be installed as managed when the app distributable contains a single app without any nested packages and installs to the /Applications directory.
 Managed line-of-business apps will be able to be removed using the uninstall assignment on supported devices (macOS 11 and higher).
-In addition, removing the MDM profile removes all managed apps from the device.
+In addition, removing the MDM profile removes all managed apps from the device automatically.

 Source: Microsoft